John W. Koza Leadership Program

 Ashley Baum (Strange), Teacher Retirement System of Texas

-Prior to joining Texas Teachers, Baum worked as a Senior Associate at PricewaterhouseCoopers.
+Prior to joining Texas Teachers, Baum worked as a Senior Associate in Transaction Services for PricewaterhouseCoopers.
 Previously, she was nominated by the University of Texas Department of Accounting and selected as a Postgraduate Technical Assistant at the Financial Accounting Standards Board.

 Baum has a BBA in Business Honors and Accounting and an MPA from the University of Texas at Austin.
 She is a CFA charterholder and holds her CPA license in Texas.